-JANUARY 2026
+FEBRUARY 2026

 WHAT'S THE CHANGE?
 ANY ADDITIONAL INFORMATION?
 WHAT WILL EMPLOYERS HAVE TO DO?
 WHEN WILL IT TAKE EFFECT?
-Parental leave Parental leave will become a day one right.
+Parental leave Parental leave will become a Day One right.
 The qualifying period of employment of not less than one year is being removed.
 In July 2025, the Government launched a full review of the UK's parental leave system (including maternity, paternity and shared parental leave and pay rights).
 The consultation is expected to run for 18 months.
-The change to make parental leave a day one right is separate to this consultation.
+The change to make parental leave a Day One right is separate to this consultation.
 Parental leave remains unpaid, so the take-up is likely to remain low.
 Eligibility requirements under the policy will need to be updated.
 The change to parental leave will take effect on 6 April 2026.
-Paternity leave Paternity leave will become a day one right.
+Paternity leave Paternity leave will become a Day One right.
 Employees will be able to take paternity leave following shared parental leave.
 The qualifying period of employment of no less than 26 weeks is being removed.
 Eligibility requirements under the policy will need to be updated.
 The changes to paternity leave will take effect on 6 April 2026.
-Bereavement leave Bereavement leave will be introduced as a new day one right.
+Bereavement leave Bereavement leave will be introduced as a new Day One right.
 At least one week's unpaid leave will be given.
-Further details will be set out in regulations, including the duration of the leave, the This new right will need to be included in a policy, which can be done by updating the existing right to parental bereavement leave.
-The Government has consulted on the operational details of bereavement leave, including eligibility (which relationships and
+Further details will be set out in regulations, including the duration of the leave, the definition of "bereaved person", and the period within which leave must be taken.
+This new right will need to be included in a policy, and this requirement can be met by updating the existing right to parental bereavement leave.
+The Government has consulted on the operational details of bereavement leave, including eligibility (which relationships and types of pregnancy loss should qualify), leave